utmstack/Documentation/Installation/SystemRequirements.md

 ## UTMStack Server Specifications:

-The server undertakes the task of overseeing and orchestrating the UTMStack platform.
+The Master server undertakes the task of overseeing and orchestrating the UTMStack platform.
 Below is a tabulation of the recommended specifications for the **hot log storage**:

 | Data Sources (Approx. Monthly Data) | Cores | RAM   | Disk Space |
 | ----------------------------------- | ------| ------| -----------|